Wheelchair Accessible Beaches

 - Avon-by-the-Sea-nothing found.

 - Barnegat Light– Barnegat Light is pleased to offer a Beach Wheel Chair to any beach patron who has a mobility limiting disability.
 The chair has wide balloon wheels, allowing it to be pushed easily on the sand.
 The chairs are offered on a first-come first-served basis and reservations are required.
 We will deliver & pick-up the chairs.
-There is no charge for the use of the chairs as this program is funded by donations.*Reservation forms can be downloaded from our forms page
+There is no charge for the use of the chairs as this program is funded by donations.*Reservation forms can be gotten from our forms page.

 - Bay Head-could not find.

 - Beach Haven-Beach wheels are available by contacting the Beach Patrol office at 609-492-9193 from June 28th through Labor Day to arrange for delivery.
 Handicap Accessible ramps are located at the 5th Street pavilion, Pearl Street pavilion and Centre Street.

 - Beach Haven Crest– NA